signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ### Add log files from Kubernetes host machines/volumes

-You can add additional log files to be ingested from Kubernetes host machines and kubernetes volumes by configuring `agent.extraVolumes`, `agent.extraVolumeMounts` and `logsCollection.extraFileLogs` in the values.yaml file used to deploy Splunk OpenTelemetry Collector for Kubernetes.
+You can add additional log files to be ingested from Kubernetes host machines and Kubernetes volumes by configuring `agent.extraVolumes`, `agent.extraVolumeMounts` and `logsCollection.extraFileLogs` in the values.yaml file used to deploy Splunk OpenTelemetry Collector for Kubernetes.

 Example of adding audit logs from Kubernetes host machines